AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 - - Whether the VNA, EMCenter, and EMSlider are connected.
 - - Whether the start and end frequencies are specified and not equal.
 - - Whether the number of sweep points is defined.
-- - Whether the antenna physical size is specified.
+- - Whether the antenna's physical size is specified.
 - - Whether turntable scan settings (mode, start angle, step angle, end angle) are configured.
 - - Whether tower scan settings (mode, start angle, step angle, end angle) are configured.